mikigroup/Stastne-srdce/README.md

   - Snadné přidání nových autentizačních metod nebo úprava existujících
   - Možnost customizace chybových zpráv a přesměrování

+### 10. Processing Authentication Callbacks (/auth/callback)
+- Processing Authentication Callbacks:
+  - Handling various types of authentication callbacks (signup, recovery, OTP verification)
+  - Support for OAuth flows (e.g., Google login)
+- Security:
+  - Processing and verification of token_hash to secure the authentication process
+  - Use of code verifier for PKCE (Proof Key for Code Exchange) in OAuth flow
+  - Secure redirection after successful or unsuccessful authentication
+- Supabase Integration:
+  - Use of Supabase auth methods for OTP verification and code exchange for session
+  - Handling various authentication scenarios supported by Supabase
+- Flexible Redirection:
+  - Dynamic generation of URLs for redirection based on authentication type and result
+  - Support for custom "next" URL parameter for flexible workflow
+- Error Handling:
+  - Detection and processing of errors during the authentication process
+  - Redirection to error page with relevant information
+- Support for Various Authentication Flows:
+  - Processing of signup, account recovery, and OTP verification
+  - Extensibility for additional authentication methods
+- Debugging and Logging:
+  - Extensive logging for easy debugging in development environment
+  - Logging of key information such as full URL, cookies, code verifier, etc.
+- Compatibility with SvelteKit:
+  - Implemented as SvelteKit RequestHandler
+  - Use of SvelteKit `redirect` function for efficient redirection
+- Clean Code and Modularity:
+  - Separation of logic for different authentication scenarios
+  - Use of TypeScript for better type safety
+- Flexibility and Extensibility:
+  - Easy addition of new authentication methods or modification of existing ones
+  - Possibility to customize error messages and redirections

 ### 11. Potvrzení emailu a OTP verifikace (/auth/confirm)
 - Zpracování potvrzovacích emailů a One-Time Password (OTP) verifikace:
   - Podpora pro různé typy EmailOtpType definované Supabase